emilioriosvz/express-boilerplate/Readme.md

 * Promises via [Bluebird](http://bluebirdjs.com/docs/getting-started.html)
 * API parameter validation via [express-validation](https://github.com/ctavan/express-validator) using [Joi](https://github.com/hapijs/joi)

+## Todo list

+If you like what you see, there are some tasks that would have to be done:

+* Add testing
+* Add code coverage
+* Add eslint
+* Add logger

 ## Contributing

 Contributions, questions and comments are all welcome.🤘